-Ultrasound & Clinical Practice - How ultrasound help in case of airway complications
+Ultrasound & Clinical Practice: how it helps in case of airway complications

-According to three real clinical prehospital scenarios, let us see how ultrasound had been extremely useful to paramedics in order to understand what to do and to reach a positive outcome.
+According to three real clinical prehospital scenarios, let us see how ultrasound had been extremely useful to paramedics in order to understand what to do and to reach a positive outcome in case of airway complications.

 The patient was not conscious and her respiration was weak.
 I decided to protect her airways with tracheal intubation.
 But first to proceed to RSI, during the preox period and despite the apparent hemodynamic stability, I decided to perform an extended FAST ultrasound exam.